bids-standard/bids-specification/src/05-derivatives/05-diffusion-derivatives.md

 realisations of model intrinsic parameters along an additional image axis.

-The corresponding sidecar JSON file may include dictionary field "`BootstrapParameters`", descibing those input parameters specific to the determination and export of multiple realisations of the model fit in each image voxel.
+The corresponding sidecar JSON file may include dictionary field "`BootstrapParameters`", describing those input parameters specific to the determination and export of multiple realisations of the model fit in each image voxel.